A Super Version of a Theorem of Fricke-Klein: Preliminaries

 such that the following diagrams commute

-then we call $G$ a group superscheme.
-If G is a $k$-superscheme, we call it an algebraic supergroup. \end{definition} \begin{remark} We notice, that since an algebraic supergroup is defined by limit diagrams (in this case pullbacks), that whenever we have a limit preserving functor (e.g. the inclusion or bosonic reduction as both of them are right adjoints), that group objects will be sent to group objects. \end{remark} Another standard way to think about superschemes, is in terms of representable functor \begin{definition} Let $\mathcal{C}$ be a locally small category and let $\operatorname{Set}$ be the category of sets.
-For each object $A$ of $\mathcal{C}$ let $\operatorname{Hom}(A,-)$ be the hom functor that maps object X to the set $\operatorname{Hom}(A,X)$. \\ A functor
+then we call $G$ an $S$-\textit{group superscheme}, where we take the fiber products over $S$.
+If G is a $k$-superscheme, we call it an \textit{algebraic supergroup}. \end{definition} \begin{remark} We notice that since an algebraic supergroup is defined by limit diagrams (in this case pullbacks), that whenever we have a limit preserving functor, that group objects will be sent to group objects. \end{remark} Let $\mathcal{C}$ be an arbitrary category with all small limits, then we call an object $G \in \mathcal{C}$ that satisfies all these conditions a group object.
+Since the category of superschemes is complete, we obtain, by cheating, an equivalent definition. \begin{definition} An \textit{algebraic supergroup} $G$ is a group object in the category of superschemes. \end{definition} \begin{remark} Generally, one denotes the group objects inside of a category $\mathcal{C}$ that contains all small limits by $\operatorname{Grp}(\mathcal{C})$. \end{remark} Another standard way to think about superschemes, is in terms of representable functor, in particular, in this setting one can think of an algebraic group as a functor from

-is said to be representable if it is naturally isomorphic to Hom(A,–) for some object A of C. A representation of F is a pair $(A, \phi)$ where